- Accounting Malpractice (4)

 - Medication: Sometimes diet and exercise alone aren’t enough to manage your blood sugar levels.
 Approximately 10 to 20 percent of mothers with gestational diabetes require insulin injections or other kinds of oral blood sugar control medication.

 While keeping yourself healthy will help manage your gestational diabetes, your doctor needs to constantly monitor your baby as it grows in order to ensure a healthy delivery.
 If your doctor fails to properly monitor you and your baby during pregnancy, severe health complications, birth injuries, or even death can result.
 If your baby suffered from adverse effects due to your doctor’s negligence, you may be able to file a claim against them in order to get the compensation you need.
-Contact our medical malpractice and birth injury attorneys at Power Rogers & Smith, P.C. today for a free case evaluation, or call us at (312) 313-0202 to set up a meeting with one of our lawyers.
+Contact our medical malpractice and birth injury attorneys at Power Rogers & Smith, L.L.P. today for a free case evaluation, or call us at (312) 313-0202 to set up a meeting with one of our lawyers.